Useful information and forms

 Higher Education Research Data Collection by the Department of Innovation Industry Science and Research (HERDC/DIISR)

 - Each year, the School is required to report to the University Research Office on the number of research publications produced the previous year.
-This information for the entire University is then collated and reported to Department of Innovation Industry Science and Research (DIISR).
+This information is then collated and reported to Department of Innovation Industry Science and Research (DIISR).
 The Commonwealth Government then allocates funding to the University based on this data, which then comes to the School via the University’s funding formula.
-Each week Anne Woods downloads your research publications from the ISI Web of Knowledge, ScienceDirect, Scopus and SciFinder and enters this information into the Research Office’s Integrated Research Management Application (IRMA) database.
-It is essential that she be notified of all your publications (books, book chapters, journal articles, conference papers) since a significant portion of the School’s income is funded from this source.
+Each week your publications are downloaded from the ISI Web of Knowledge, ScienceDirect, Scopus and SciFinder and entered into the Research Office’s Integrated Research Management Application (IRMA) database.
 Please ensure that the School of Chemistry, The University of Sydney appears on the byline of the publication in order that it will be accepted by Department of Innovation Industry Science and Research (DIISR) for calculating our publications contributions to the Institutional Block Grant (IBG) and Research Training Scheme (RTS) (and hence dollars to the School).
 For more information about the HERDC please visit http://sydney.edu.au/research_support/performance/herdc/index.shtml

 The School of Chemistry is committed to providing a healthy and safe workplace and to eliminating conditions and incidents that could result in personal injury or ill health.
 The School Safety Committee consists of representatives from each floor, technical staff and postgraduate students; it meets monthly and is responsible for the formulation of procedures and work practices to ensure that the School's activities conform with relevant state and federal legislation and good, established practices including Australian Standards.
 Full details of these regulations are included in the School's Safety Handbook, which is available on the School homepage under Local and Safety Information page.
 All new members of staff and research students are required to read the Handbook; a quiz relating to the regulations and a Safety Declaration, along with an WHS induction check list which must then be completed and taken to nominated positions for signature.